cwand/mmct/docs/documentation.md

 `tester.n_samples` : `int` -- The number of random samples to make during the monte carlo simulation

+`tester.test_statistics` : `string` -- The test statistic to use when comparing the item under test with the Monte Carlo samples.
+Valid choices are `LLR` (default) or `Prob`. `LLR` is the log-likelihood ratio, `Prob` is the multinomial probability function.

 `tester.statistics` : `numpy.ndarray` -- An array of the statistics computed from the monte carlo simulation

 ---